baroquon/reefpoints/source/posts/2016-04-26-choosing-strategy-design-partner.md

 ## The Client Should Always Come First

->“A gossip talks about other people.
+> “A gossip talks about other people.
 A bore talks about himself.
 A brilliant conversationalist talks to you about yourself.”
 >
->—Unknown
+> <cite>Unknown</cite>

 In a similar vein, an agency that understands the importance of objectives in design will move quickly from talking about their reputation, to a deeper conversation about you and your business goals.
 They’ll get excited about what could be accomplished together.